The Appropriate Technology Collaborative

-The Appropriate Technology Collaborative is a U.S. Non-profit dedicated to designing everyday technologies for the global poor.
+The Appropriate Technology Collaborative is an American non-profit dedicated to designing everyday technologies for the global poor.

-ATC projects are cross-border collaborations between university teams, local grassroots organizations, engineers, and designers.
-Projects are motivated by local requirements and a desire to create or enhance technology to improve the quality of life for low-income groups in urban and rural locations.

 Some ATC Projects are open to US volunteer participation.
 These projects inspire intercultural collaboration and mutual educational exchange as local and foreign participants share skills and knowledge on the work site.
 These volunteer trips aids in creating cross-cultural understanding while addressing issues surrounding poverty in the developing world.
 ATC projects empower local communities to decide what technology is needed, build it, use it and plan for maintenance.

 ATC also runs a women's education and social venture business incubation program called “Mayan Power and Light” in which young Mayan women study solar power installation, electrical circuits and carpentry to start their own solar businesses.
 These solar businesses can market to low-income families who purchase small-scale systems designed to charge an LED light and a cell phone.
 Larger systems are also available as families scale-up their solar power systems.
 The availability of low-cost solar lighting will reduce weekly costs on kerosene, candles or expensive electricity bills.
 This allows low income families to spend extra cash on nutrition, education or health while increasing their nighttime productivity.
 Mayan Power and Light aims to grow a new local, green economy that empowers women in business and technical fields.

 In 2016 ATC's Mayan Power and Light program was recognized as one of the top 100 leaders in global sustainability by United Nations Compact for Sustainable Development's Sustainia program.

 In 2019 Mayan Power and Light won the ENERGY GLOBE Award for Guatemala.
 Energy Globe is today's most prestigious environmental prize worldwide, honoring projects presenting sustainable solutions to climate change.

 ATC shares drawings and designs of their appropriate technologies, open-source on their website.
 These designs have been downloaded in over 40 countries by over 7,000 nonprofits, governments and individuals.
-Our most prominent projects were implemented in India, Papua New Guinea, Nicaragua, and Guatemala.
+ATC's projects have been implemented in India, Papua New Guinea, Nicaragua, and Guatemala.